pipethedev/typescript-starter/README.md

 2. Connect to your db by providing the appropriate credentials, check .env.dev for a similar example

-3. Migrate Database - `prisma migrate dev --name init`
+3. Migrate the Database - `prisma migrate dev --name init`

 ## Running the server locally